-^{} This work was supported by the EU (FEDER), and the Spanish Science and Innovation Ministry (MICIN) under grant TIN 2007-65749 and by the Castilla-La Mancha Administration under grant PII1109-0117-4481.
+^{} This work was supported by the EU (FEDER), and the Spanish Science and Innovation Ministry (MICINN) under grants TIN 2007-65749 and TIN2011-25846, as well as by the Castilla-La Mancha Administration under grant PIII109-0117-4481.

-This is the case of multi-adjoint logic programming [20, 18, 19], a powerful and promising approach in the area.
+During the last decades, several fuzzy logic programming systems have been developed, such as [2, 3, 5, 14, 12, 27], the QLP scheme of [24] and the manyvalued logic programming language of [25, 26], where the classical inference mechanism of SLD-Resolution has been replaced by a fuzzy variant which is able to handle partial truth and to reason with uncertainty.
+This is also the case of multi-adjoint logic programming approach MALP [18, 16, 17], a powerful and promising approach in the area.
 In this framework, a program can be seen as a set of rules each one annotated by a truth degree and a goal is a query to the system plus a substitution (initially the empty substitution, denoted by id).
 Admissible steps (a generalization of the classical modus ponens inference rule) are systematically applied on goals in a similar way to classical resolution steps in pure logic programming, thus returning a state composed by a computed substitution together with an expression where all atoms have been exploited.
-Next, during the so called interpretive phase (see [10, 22]), this expression is interpreted under a given lattice, hence returning a pair $\langle truth \ degree; substitution \rangle$ which is the fuzzy counterpart of the classical notion of computed answer used in pure logic programming.
+Next, during the so called interpretive phase (see [9, 20, 23]), this expression is interpreted under a given lattice, hence returning a pair (truth degree; substitution) which is the fuzzy counterpart of the classical notion of computed answer used in pure logic programming.